Kun73/Algorithm/README.md

 This repository includes algorithms in statistical computing and big data analysis.

 For the first part, we derive the MLE for the most of the time while for the latter one, we minimize a loss function.So it may be a little diffence when describing an algorithm in these two scenarios.
-However, most of the time, we just need to add a minus sign to switch bewtween these two situations, i.e. one is for minimization, the other is for maximization.
+However, most of the time, we just need to add a minus sign to switch between these two situations, i.e. one is for minimization, the other is for maximization.

 # Statistical Computing